Yahoo – Stream Personalization

-The more granular the feedback we get from the user the better equipped we become to provide them with a robust personalised experience that starts to move beyond just content.
-By allowing our users to follow or block granular topics/entities we will be able to not only personalise the content but also extend this to the utility modules such as Sports and Finance, and provide the user with targeted notifications.
+The more granular the feedback we get from the user the better equipped we become to provide them with a robust personalized experience that starts to move beyond just content.
+By allowing our users to follow or block granular topics/entities we will be able to not only personalize the content but also extend this to the utility modules such as Sports and Finance, and provide the user with targeted notifications.

-From a user standpoint this feature will provide them with the following functionality as a ‘Follow’, ‘Unfollow’ & ‘Not Interested’.
+From a user standpoint, this feature will provide them with the following functionality as a ‘Follow’, ‘Unfollow’ & ‘Not Interested’.
 All the user interests will be captured in a topic management page.

 User Journey (Desktop):